banglahouse/universities_app/README.md

 To run this app

-First install all dependencies using command promopt inside project directory
+First install all dependencies using command promopt inside project directory and run this command:

 npm install

+if you don't have node installed on your system , kindly install node and then run this command

 Once the dependencies are installed ,